fastify/fastify-reply-from/README.md

 - `res` is the raw response returned by the underlying agent (if available) __Note__: this object is not a Fastify response, but instead the low-level response from the agent.
 This property may be null if no response was obtained at all, like from a connection reset or timeout.
 - `attempt` in the object callback refers to the current retriesAttempt number.
 You are given the freedom to use this in concert with the retryCount property set to handle retries
 - `getDefaultRetry` refers to the default retry handler.
 If this callback returns not null and you wish to handle those case of errors simply invoke it as done below.
 - `retriesCount` refers to the retriesCount property a client passes to reply-from.
 Note if the client does not explicitly set this value it will default to 0.
 The objective value here is to avoid hard-coding and seeing the retriesCount set.
-It is your perogative to ensure that you ensure the value here is as you wish (and not `0` if not intended to be as a result of a lack of not setting it).
+It is your prerogative to ensure that you ensure the value here is as you wish (and not `0` if not intended to be as a result of a lack of not setting it).

 Given example